Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Introduction

 The main contributions of this work are:

-\begin{enumerate} \item We have performed the first quantum circuit characterization and clustering that also considers qubit interaction graph parameters in addition to the characteristics related to circuit size (number of gates, number of qubits, amount of two-qubit gates).
-An in-depth profiling and clustering of quantum circuits based on those more structural parameters will help to analyze why and when some (families of) quantum algorithms outperform others in terms of mapping overhead.
-Subsequently, that can also help to predict the mapping performance for additional circuits with similar properties, without actually running them on a given device, and therefore assist recommending an adequate mapper and device to use.
-Finally, this circuit structural parameters analysis step is crucial for the development of future application-based quantum devices and mappers. \item We have found that quantum circuits similarly structured in terms of their interaction graph parameters will have comparable results in terms of circuit fidelity and gate overhead when mapped on the same quantum device and by using the same mapping technique. \item We provide the so-far most comprehensive collection of quantum benchmarks, open-source and available in most currently used high- or low-level quantum languages.
+\begin{enumerate} \item We have performed the first characterization and clustering of quantum circuits that also considers qubit interaction graph parameters in addition to the characteristics related to circuit size (number of gates, number of qubits, amount of two-qubit gates).
+In-depth profiling and clustering of quantum circuits based on their more structural parameters help to analyze why and when some (families of) quantum algorithms show better performance compared to the rest when being executed on a given quantum processor, as well as which circuit parameters have a higher impact on performance for some hardware-compiler setups.
+Subsequently, that can also help to predict the mapping performance for additional circuits with similar properties, without actually running them on a given device, and therefore assist in recommending an adequate mapper and hardware configuration to use.
+Finally, this circuit structural parameters analysis step is crucial for the development of future application-based quantum devices and mappers. \item We have found that quantum circuits similarly structured in terms of their interaction graph parameters will have comparable results in terms of circuit fidelity and gate overhead when mapped on the same quantum device and by using the same mapping technique.
+By running these groups of circuits with different hardware configurations we could make clear suggestions on which group of circuits fits which hardware better. \item We provide the so-far most comprehensive collection of quantum benchmarks, open-source and available in most currently used high- or low-level quantum languages.
 The goal is to help the quantum community speed up the research process and in the development of a full-stack quantum system by having an easily accessible, all-in-one-place set of benchmarks that can be used for analyzing the performance of existing and future quantum processors and compilation methods. \end{enumerate}